Let us educate, entertain, empower and encourage you.

 To break the silence, break the cycle and find your voice.

-Toni Rose: grandmother (Mima), Mother, Daughter, Sister, Lover Poet, and Author from Boston.
-I am a survivor of sexual abuse and domestic violence.
-Sometimes it is the mental and emotional abuse that hurts more than the physical.
-I identify myself as visible invisible.
-I can be in a room, easily forgotten until I speak.
-I am humble in not always wanting to be seen but heard.
+Toni Rose: grandmother (Mima), Mother, Daughter, Sister, Lover Poet, Author, and mental health clinician from Boston.
+I am a survivor of sexual abuse and domestic violence, the mental and emotional abuse, diminished my self-esteem but it never broke me.
+I identify myself as visible invisible, humble in not needing to be seen but wanting to be heard.

 Poetry has been instrumental in my personal growth and healing.
-My poetry has a strong emphasis on the struggles of life.
+My poetry has a strong emphasis on life struggles.
 I paint a picture with words that can be heart-wrenching truths.

-I want to erase the taboo and stigma that goes with discussing trauma and understanding mental health associated with trauma.
-Since 2007 I shared my poetry at the Lizard Lounge where I spoke out against those transgressions of sexual abuse and domestic violence as well as components of my mental health - anxiety, depression and post traumatic stress disorder.
-I empowered Pat Rossi to find her voice, she started to write about her abuse.
+I want to erase the taboo and stigma that goes with discussing trauma and mental health.
+I have been sharing my poetry for over 10 years starting at the Lizard Lounge where I spoke out against those transgressions of sexual abuse and domestic violence as well as shedding light on mental health - anxiety, depression and post traumatic stress disorder.

 The Blue Rose is a movement helping victims, survivors and their families heal from the taboos of trauma and mental health through art.